yussifm/yussifm/README.md

 Web and Mobile developer
 ------------------------

-I am a student (BSc Computer Science) self-taught developer, Flutter, Android, Kotlin, Javascript and Python
+I am a student (BSc Computer Science) self-taught developer, and others

 * 🌍  I'm based in Ghana
 * 🖥️  See my portfolio at [HomePage](http://https://ymoded.herokuapp.com/)